NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 ## 🦋

 Programmers are, on the whole, a practical guild.
 We are interested in solving problems with the magic lightning that we've persuaded a rock to think with.
 You CAN solve all problems with a simple turing machine and a few for loops and if statements.
 But if you're using Rust, you have access to macros at compile time.
 Tell the Python developer about that, and they'll be non-plussed, they've never needed it - they solve their problems with duck typing, debugging in production and Iterators.
 - "Iterators?" says the c programmer "What's wrong with a for loop?"
 - "Functions?" says the basic programmer, "GOTOs have worked fine for me for years!"
 - "GOTOs?" says the assembly programmer, "just stick some bytes in memory and jump there"

 And of course, as we all know, 'real programmers' use butterflies!

 ---
-# _"What Made Lisp Different"_
+# _"What Made Lisp Different"_ &mdash; Paul Graham
- ---

 - Conditionals.
 - A function type.